Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/overview.md

 ---
 title: Sites Optimizer Opportunities Documentation
-description: This is the documentation overview.
----
+description: Learn about all the available Site Optimizer opportunities and how to use them to improve your site's performance.

 # Opportunities documentation